april1989/origin-go-tools/_founds/sum.md

 - Dangling Init Reachable-Only Functions: non init function that are only reachable by dangling init functions

-The init functions is necessary.
+The init functions is necessary (https://yourbasic.org/golang/package-init-function-main-execution-order/).
 However, Dangling Init Functions and Dangling Init Reachable-Only Functions are not necessary, especially Dangling Init Reachable-Only Functions.
 From the data above, we can see that there is a large number of functions/cgns/constraints created for Dangling Init Reachable-Only Functions (like the above example of function ```NewRegistry``).